muhendawi/muhendawi/README.md

-## Hi there 👋
+- 👋 Hi there, I'm Muhammad, a developer, a father and a loving husband
+- 🔭 I’m currently working on kanban like app, template from frontendmentor.io
+- 🌱 I’m currently learning next.js

 <!--
-**muhendawi/muhendawi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...